 Will I have discomfort during my dental procedure?

 With the use of the most up to date anesthetics, we do all that we can to assure that our patients have the most comfortable experience possible.

 Generally, patients find they are numb for approximately 2-4 hours.

 Why do I need fluoride?

 Fluoride helps prevent tooth decay and helps re-mineralize weak or damaged enamel.
 Fluoride has traditionally been used for children only; however, research now shows a 30% reduction of cavities in adults at risk.

-How do I know if implants would work for me?
+How do I know if dental implants would work for me?

-Implants are a great option for many patients to replace one or more missing teeth.
+Dental implants are a great option for many patients to replace one or more missing teeth.
 Check out our seminar schedule for the next implant seminar.
-You can be evaluated by Drs.
-Brown and Nawrocki to determine your individual needs.
+You can be evaluated by our dentists to determine your individual needs.